 Percentage ranges by benchmark and industry type

-Profit before tax5% to 10%Manufacturing, wholesale, retail, professional services, technology (profitable)
+Profit before tax 5% to 10% Manufacturing, wholesale, retail, professional services, technology (profitable)

-Revenue0.5% to 2%Not-for-profit, loss-making entities, SaaS, telecom, media, early-stage companies
+Revenue 0.5% to 2% Not-for-profit, loss-making entities, SaaS, telecom, media, early-stage companies

-Total assets0.5% to 2%Real estate holding, investment vehicles, banks (lower end), insurance
+Total assets 0.5% to 2% Real estate holding, investment vehicles, banks (lower end), insurance

-Total expenses0.5% to 2%Healthcare (publicly funded), education, charities, government-funded bodies
+Total expenses 0.5% to 2% Healthcare (publicly funded), education, charities, government-funded bodies

-Gross profit1% to 5%Distribution, commodity trading, low-margin retail
+Gross profit 1% to 5% Distribution, commodity trading, low-margin retail

 Within each range, the position you choose depends on qualitative factors (covered in the next section).
 The midpoint is not the safe choice.
-It's the choice that implies you didn't consider the factors.
-A reviewer expects to see a documented reason for choosing the upper, middle, or lower portion of the range.
+It’s the choice that implies you didn’t consider the factors.
+A reviewer expects to see a documented reason for choosing the upper or lower portion of the range.

 For listed entities (PIEs), practice tends toward the lower end of any range.
-Regulatory scrutiny from APAS, the FRC, or the AFM increases the risk that a materiality level at the top of the range will be challenged during inspection.
+Regulatory scrutiny from APAS, the FRC or the AFM increases the risk that a mat level at the top of the range will be challenged during inspection.
 For owner-managed SMEs where the shareholders are also the directors and the primary users are the tax authorities and the bank, the upper end of the range is more commonly accepted.

 The qualitative adjustment: moving within the range